Save Slaughter Pen Farm

 Please take a moment to look at the image below:

-This artist’s rendition represents the Slaughter Pen Farm, or rather, what the Slaughter Pen Farm was destined to look like if no one stepped up to the plate to defend this vital piece of our country’s history.
+This aerial photo taken last week by Trust President David Duncan while flying into Dulles airport shows the data centers and warehouses that are beginning to dominate the Virginia landscape.
+This is what the Slaughter Pen Farm may have been destined to look like if no one stepped up to the plate to defend this vital piece of our country’s history.

-Now, thanks to you, instead of seeing an airport runway, 98 townhomes, and commercial and industrial development, future generations will be able to walk across the Slaughter Pen Farm, in the footsteps of the soldiers who fought and died for what they believed in, gaining a deeper understanding of the events that unfolded there.
+Now, thanks to you, instead of seeing data centers, future generations will be able to walk across the Slaughter Pen Farm, in the footsteps of the soldiers who fought and died for what they believed in, gaining a deeper understanding of the events that unfolded there.

 Please help us preserve the memory of those brave Americans who sacrificed so much by continuing to protect the Slaughter Pen Farm with your most generous gift today.